peterkilfeather/TRAP-V1/README.md

 Jakob Sca
   - See minion repo

+## 2nd March 2020
+- Week before last, performed TRAP on 4x REL mice, 0.125x MB, 0.0625x DS/VS, 6 dounces, 12 samples, 96 well plate wash, p1200 multichannel, new buffers made up in a batch to cover all TRAP collections, had to use SIGMA NP-40 and made up KCl 2M and sterile filtered before using.
+Ribogreen looked positive for successful isolation of TRAP RNA and washing of beads, with more in VS than DS for all samples.
+- Last week, performed batches 1 and 2 of sample collection.
+At least two problems:
+  - Some samples contained far too much RNA.
+This could be due to inadequate washing, or a property of the new bead matrix?
+This always happened in triplicate, also (ie. MB, DS and VS of one animal contained far too much RNA), so could this also be due to the lysis buffer?
+Fluorochem NP-40 is used in the lysis buffer, not SIGMA.
+  - Some samples contained no/almost no RNA in the DS/VS samples.
+This could be a problem with washing/bead matrix/buffers.
+- Plan is to switch to using a P20-P300 12-channel pipette, using 600 uL HS buffer per wash with the pipette set at 300 ul.
+I will switch to performing 6 washes, as per 2018, and will thoroughly mix before magneting.
+I will also make up new LS/LYS/HS buffers.
+On Tuesday 3rd, I will do TRAP with 4 mice, MB/DS/VS, 2 mice using 0.125x MB, 0.0625x DS/VS, 2 mice on 0.25x MB, 0.125x DS/VS with the P300 multichannel and 6 washes to evaluate.
+- The issue of no/very little RNA requires comparison with a new bead matrix.
+If Tuesday/Wednesday's experiment still shows samples with no RNA, I will make 3x of new bead matrix (using new LS buffer) for comparison.

 ##
 - So far have collected MB/DS/VS ELISA samples from 8 REL and 1 TRAP mouse.
 Have ordered new Abcam GFP ELISA kit.
 - Performed TRAP on 3 REL mice, MB/DS/VS with matrix series: (MB: 0.5, 0.25, 0.125x, DS: 0.25, 0.125, 0.0625x, VS: 0.25, 0.125, 0.0625x).